thibmeu/draft-meunier-privacypass-reverse-flow-informational/draft-meunier-privacypass-reverse-flow.md

 Reverse Flow, attestation mechanism that can uniquely identify a Client are not appropriate as they could lead to unlinkability violations.

+> These models allow for fully private verifiability.
+Even though no optimised
+> scheme is available at the time of writting, the author recommends to follow
+> advances of anonymous credential within the Privacy Pass group.
+>
+> Specifically
+>
+> 1. {{PRIVACYPASS-ARC}}
+> 2. {{PRIVACYPASS-BBS}}
+> 3. {{ANONYMOUS-CREDIT-TOKENS}}
+>
+> These scheme allow to mimic a reverse flow to some extent.

 ## Split Origin-Attester deployment

 In this model, the Attester and Issuer are operated by the same entity